cakephp/docs/en/appendices/2-1-migration-guide.rst

 `debug()` now uses :php:class:`Debugger` internally.
 This makes it consistent with Debugger, and takes advantage of improvements made there.

+Set
+---

+- :php:func:`Set::nest()` has been added.
+It takes in a flat array and returns a nested array

 File
 ----